juergen874/soyosource-3phase-passive-limiter/README.md

 ## Credits
-This project is based on my  research  (ochsnerj) on the [Akkudoktor.net forum](https://akkudoktor.net/t/soyosource-current-limiter-sensor-auf-drei-phasen-umbauen-mit-externer-schaltung/18355/59).
+This project is based on my  research on the [Akkudoktor.net forum](https://akkudoktor.net/t/soyosource-current-limiter-sensor-auf-drei-phasen-umbauen-mit-externer-schaltung/18355/59).

 ---
 *Disclaimer: This is an experimental modification involving AC signals.
 Handle with care and ensure proper insulation.*